-The National Hospital for Neurology and Neurosurgery (NHNN) is the UK’s largest dedicated neurological and neurosurgical hospital treating over 6,000 inpatients 120,000 outpatients and 8,000 day cases each year.
-Celebrating 150 years this year it provides comprehensive services for the diagnosis, treatment and care of all conditions that affect the, the brain, spinal cord peripheral nervous system and muscles.
+The National Hospital for Neurology and Neurosurgery (NHNN) is the UK’s largest dedicated neurological and neurosurgical hospital treating over 6,000 inpatients, 120,000 outpatients and 8,000 day cases each year.
+Established for over 150 years it provides comprehensive services for the diagnosis, treatment and care of all conditions that affect the brain, spinal cord, peripheral nervous system and muscles.

-The NHNN has over 200 inpatient beds, with a dedicated day care facility for tests, investigation and treatment.
+The NHNN has 276 inpatient beds, with a dedicated day care facility for tests, investigation and treatment.

-With 32 outpatient consulting rooms, we offer around 200 outpatient clinics every week covering all aspects of neurology, neurosurgery, neuropsychology and neurorehabilitation.
+With 70 outpatient consulting rooms, we run outpatient clinics every day, covering all aspects of neurology, neurosurgery, neuropsychology and neurorehabilitation.

-There are many specialist units including for dementia, epilepsy, multiple sclerosis, stroke, muscle and the whole range of specialist neurosurgery .
+There are many specialist units including for those for dementia, epilepsy, multiple sclerosis, stroke, muscle and the whole range of specialist neurosurgery .
 There is a pioneering patient-centred neurorehabilitation service and the largest specialised neurosurgical-ITU and the only Neuro-Medical ITU in the country.

-An integral part of the NHNN Epilepsy service is the purpose built Gowers Assessment Unit at the National Society for Epilepsy Centre at Chalfont St Peter, Buckinghamshire.
+An integral part of the Epilepsy service is the purpose built Gowers Assessment Unit at the Chalfont Centre for Epilepsy at Chalfont St Peter, Buckinghamshire.

 NHNN, as part of UCLH and UCLP, is committed to delivering top quality patient care, excellent education and world class research.
-In collaboration with our close partner the Institute of Neurology, we aim to continue to develop and maintain an unrivalled critical mass of research and clinical expertise to develop better treatments for patients with neurological diseases, with an evolving 20 year clinical strategy and associated Estate development plan
+In collaboration with our close partner the UCL Institute of Neurology, we will continue to develop and maintain an unrivalled critical mass of research and clinical expertise to develop better treatments for patients with neurological diseases, with an evolving 20 year clinical strategy and associated Estate development plan

 NHNN provides a range of comprehensive cutting-edge clinical services across the entire spectrum of adult neurological, neurosurgical, neuropsychiatric diseases.
 We operate a national and regional neurological unit, and engage in both undergraduate and postgraduate teaching.

-NHNN links particularly within London and surrounding regions to a network of district general hospitals that include Watford, Northwick Park, Whittington, Whipps Cross and Homerton, in addition to joint appointments with St.Thomas’, St Mary’s, Great Ormond Street Hospital, Moorfields and the Royal Free.
+NHNN links particularly within London and surrounding regions to a network of district general hospitals that include Watford, Northwick Park, Whittington, Whipps Cross and Homerton, North Middlesex University Hospital in addition to joint appointments with St.Thomas’, St Mary’s, Great Ormond Street Hospital, Moorfields and the Royal Free.
 At NHNN there are over 100 linked consultant posts.

-The NHNN has 216 beds which includes a stroke and brain injury unit and neurorehabilitation centre.
+The NHNN has 276 beds which includes a stroke and brain injury unit and neurorehabilitation centre.
 We provide comprehensive services in neuropsychiatry, neurocritical care and neurorehabilitation supported by neuroradiology, neurophysiology, neuropsychology.
 Neuro-ophthalmology services are also provided, and with the link to Moorfields Eye Hospital and the Royal Free constitute the largest clinical neuro-ophthalmology practice in the UK.
-There is a large neuro-otology service with is links to the RNTNE hospital.
+There is a large neuro-otology service which is linked with the RNTNE hospital.

 We provide a comprehensive service in all aspects of clinical neurosciences this includes the specialist services listed on the side.
 To be referred to one of these services please contact your GP or your consultant.
 To refer a patient to one of these services please see the details at the end of each section.